codemanas/cm-blocks-docs/docs/separator.md

 #### Alignment
 ![CM  Separator Alignment](img/separator/alignment.png)

-This options allow you to align the separator left, right or center.
+This options allow to align the separator left, right or center.

 #### Append Elements
-This setting allows you to add elements such as text and icon to the separator.
+This setting allows to add elements such as text and icon to the separator.
 By default is set to none.

 ![CM  Separator Append None](img/separator/append-none.png)